TinyTapeout/tinytapeout_www/content/guides/template-gds/_index.md

 ## Wokwi Actions

 1. **Access Actions Tab**:
    - Go to the ‘Actions’ tab in your repository to view results.
-Note that each commit will trigger these actions to run again.
-Find out more: how the GitHub actions work to build the [GDS](https://www.zerotoasiccourse.com/terminology/gds2/) files for your project, you can check [here](https://tinytapeout.com/making_asics/).
+   - Each commit will trigger these actions to run again.
+   - Find out more: how the GitHub actions work to build the [GDS](https://www.zerotoasiccourse.com/terminology/gds2/) files for your project, you can check [here](https://tinytapeout.com/making_asics/).

 2. **Actions for Wokwi**: